Egypt national football team: 1970s

 In the 1970 Africa Cup of Nations, hosted again in Sudan, Egypt were in Group B along with Ghana, Guinea, and the Democratic Republic of the Congo, known as Congo-Kinshasa at the time.
 In their opening match, Egypt defeated Guinea 4–1 and drew Ghana 1–1, before defeating Congo-Kinshasa 1–0.
 Egypt topped the group, thus advancing to the next round, where they faced Sudan.
 Egypt eventually lost their first game in the AFCON by a score of 2–1, then in the third place match, won against Ivory Coast 3–1.
-Egypt failed to qualify for the AFCON for the first time in 1972 after being eliminated by Morocco by an aggregate score of 5–3.
-However, Egypt returned for 1974, hosting the event, eventually finishing in third place.
-Two years later, in Ethiopia, they were in Group A with the hosts, Guinea, and Uganda.
-Egypt defeated Uganda 2–1, but drew against Uganda and Ethiopia.
-Egypt advanced to the final round, and lost all matches.
-This is the first Africa Cup of Nations tournament that Egypt lost three consecutive games.
-They then failed to qualify for 1978.